Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 - Zone two residential lots and one commercial strip along the new roads.
 Watch the Demand Point meters climb; once residential hits ~20% occupancy the city grants fresh points.

-- Place a small hospital as soon as the first residents move, admissions start immediately; check the bed counter to tease the mortality stakes.
+- Place a small hospital as soon as the first residents move in, admissions start immediately.
+Check the bed counter to see what is at stake in terms of mortality.

 - Open the Budget & Licenses panel Nudge the bus fare up or pensions down and note the press reactions in the newspaper.